Arkady23/https.net/README.md

              file.
 If it is exceeded, the request is placed in a file, the name of which is passed to the script in the environment variable POST_FILENAME.
-Other generated environment variables - SERVER_PROTOCOL, SCRIPT_FILENAME, QUERY_STRING, HTTP_HEADERS,
+Other generated environment variables - SERVER_PROTOCOL, SCRIPT_FILENAME, QUERY_STRING, REMOTE_ADDR.
+If
-             REMOTE_ADDR.
-If the form-... directive is missing from the request data, then incoming data stream will be placed entirely in a file.
+             the form-... directive is missing from the request data, then incoming data stream will be placed entirely in a file.
 This feature can be used to transfer files to the server.
 In this case, the file name will be in the environment variable POST_FILENAME.
      -proc   Script handler used.
 If necessary, you must also include            python.exe the full path to the executable file.
      -args   Additional parameters of the handler startup command line.